 The study aims to provide information about the long-term outcome of very preterm infants to health professionals for the counselling of parents.
 The study also aims to monitor the appropriateness of treatments and the cost effectiveness of neonatal intensive care services.
-All data collected will be checked, collated, and analysed in the Department of Health Sciences, University of Leicester.
-Data security and confidentiality protocols are strictly adhered to in all the studies in the Department of Health Sciences, University of Leicester.
+All data collected will be checked, collated, and analysed in the Department of Population Health Sciences, University of Leicester.
+Data security and confidentiality protocols are strictly adhered to in all the studies in the Department of Population Health Sciences, University of Leicester.

 - Professor David Field, Professor of Neonatal Medicine

 - Professor Elizabeth Draper, Professor of Perinatal and Paediatric Epidemiology